acrobotic/Ai_Demos_WeMos/README.md

     * http://learn.acrobotic.com/tutorials/post/esp8266-iot-weather-station
     * http://learn.acrobotic.com/tutorials/post/esp8266-oled-display-using-i2c

-Developed by S.Parada for ACROBOTIC Industries.
+Developed by MakerBro for ACROBOTIC Industries.
 Please consider buying products from us to help fund future Open-Source projects like this!
 We'll always put our best effort in every project, and release all our design files and code for you to use.